 Has anyone stopped to think there may be other factors and other reasons?

 People don’t like to consider things like that, it upsets their ‘comfortable theology’ of blaming God for everything.
-It is a lot easier to point fingers at God than to face the truth.
+Pointing fingers at God is easier than facing the truth.

-The problem with that though is that you can blame God all you want, that doesn’t mean He IS to blame.
+The problem is that you can blame God all you want, but it doesn’t mean He IS to blame.
 Just because WE point fingers at God doesn’t mean it IS His fault.

 I learned a wonderful truth many years ago that has really helped me in this area, and I hope it helps you:

 God is not the way you THINK He is, HE is the way He is!